 Do you fully understand your Automobile Insurance liability limits?
-Here at Briggs Agency, Inc. we like to take the opportunity with our clients to explain the importance of choosing to hold higher liability limits to help protect their assets.
+Here at Briggs Agency, Inc. we like to have a conversation with our clients on the importance of choosing to hold higher liability limits to help protect their assets.
 Let’s look at the example below to help clarify the need for higher liability limits:

 You are driving and get distracted, or hit a patch of ice, and rear-end the vehicle in front of you.
 If you cause any injuries in the vehicle you hit, you are responsible for the payment of these injuries as well as the repair to the vehicle!